lucia2007/towers-of-hanoi/README.md

 2. The user has to indicate ON WHICH base they want to place the chosen disk.
 #### ad 1) FROM BASE

-The user must indicate from which base he wants to move the disk.
+The user must indicate from which base they want to move the disk.
 They may not take a disk from an empty base.
 They must choose a number between 1 and 3.
 If a mistake is made, the user is alerted by a message printed in red and they are prompted to correct their choice.

 #### ad 2) TO BASE

-The user must indicate on which base he wants to place the disk.
+The user must indicate on which base they want to place the disk.
 They must choose a number between 1 and 3.
 If a mistake is made, the user is alerted by a message printed in red and they are prompted to correct their choice.
-They may not place a disk on a base where is top disk is smaller than the chosen one.
+They may not place a disk on a base where the top disk is smaller than the chosen one.

 [How to play video](/readme-images/mechanism_of_the_game.webm)